elmomoilanen/prime-factorization/README.md

 ./target/release/prime_factorization $((2 ** 63 - 1))
 ```

 returned output would be the factors 7, 7, 73, 127, 337, 92737 and 649657.
-Notice from this example that the returned output contains all terms to restore the original input number (as a product of these factors), not just unique factors.
+Notice from this example that the output contains all terms to restore the original input number (as a product of these factors), not just unique factors.

 Unit/functional tests (inside modules) can be run by command